 The main export to Turkey is metals and metal products, forming 73% of all exports to the country in 2017.
 The primary export items are scrap and residue from cast iron and steel and unwrought lead.
 Ranked second among export items are machinery and equipment (transformers and inductors) at 11%.
 Also exported are precious metals (scrap and residue, as well as gold, 7%), chemical products (3%) and animal products (live cattle, 2%).

 Imports from Turkey

 The increase in imports in 2016 and 2017 was due to the Port of Tallinn purchasing passenger ferries, as a result of which the main import items were means of transport (43% of all imports).
-In addition to the ferries, motor vehicles and their parts were imported for the carriage of goods, and cars were also imported.
-The second-biggest import item was textile products (used clothing, cotton, special fabrics and bed linen, 22%).
-Metals and metal products (9%) and machinery and equipment (9%) are also imported from Turkey.
+In addition to the ferries, traditional Turkish export items to Estonia are motor vehicles and their parts.
+Textile products are also important export items for Estonia.
+Most recently, import is led by synthetic staple fibres, not carded or combed, which represent 7,19% of the total import from Turkey, followed by small iron and closed steel pipes, which account for 7%.

 According to the data of the Bank of Estonia, a total of 8.2 million euros had been directly invested in Estonia from Turkey by the end of 2017, representing annual growth of 0.4 million euros.
 These investments were made in a variety of sectors: water supply and sewerage; wholesale and retail trade; transportation and warehousing; accommodation and catering; information and communications; financial and insurance-related activities; real estate; professional, scientific and technological activities; administrative and support services; and education.
 According to the data of the Commercial Register, 89 companies with Turkish involvement had been registered in Estonia by May 2017.